jun-csbio/e2eatp/README.md

 ## Tips

 -<b>This package is only free for academic use</b>.
-If you have any question, please email Jun Hu: junh_cs@
+If you have any question, please email Jun Hu: junh_cs@126.com

 ## References
 [1] Bing Rao and Jun Hu.
 E2EATP: fast and high-accuracy protein-ATP Binding Residue Prediction via Protein Language Model Embedding. sumitted.